-My dream job is a gig at Old Sturbridge Village in Massachusetts.
+My dream job is a gig at a local living history museum.
 Yesterday saw that dream come true…well, almost.
-The icing on the cake would be a paid position at OSV but volunteering is so much fun, it would be sinful to be paid for it anyway.
+The icing on the cake would be a paid position, but volunteering is so much fun, it would be sinful to be paid for it anyway.
 Again, almost!

 Getting paid for doing something you love is the ultimate American Dream, a dream that so few ever obtain.
 Up until now, I have been like most other Americans: working the daily grind at a meaningless position, going nowhere, and to quote singer, Jewel, having my “standard of living somehow getting stuck on survive…” I hated the Corporate World and hope I never have to go back to it.
-Of course, 2 weeks left of unemployment may make me eat those words but the 20 years I spent in it before probably has sheared twice as many years off of my life so I sincerely hope, if not Sturbridge, then something local, something I can enjoy almost as much as OSV until a paid position does open up there.
+Of course, 2 weeks left of unemployment may make me eat those words but the 20 years I spent in the corporate world has probably sheared twice as many years off of my life so I sincerely hope, if not the museum, then something local, something I can enjoy almost as much as working in living history until a paid position does open up there.
 In the meantime, volunteering is a golden opportunity for the would-be homesteader.

-OSV is a mecca for anyone wanting to learn back-go-basics’ skills.
+This museum is a mecca for anyone wanting to learn back-go-basics’ skills.
 My first day there I learned the basics in dipping candles and how to make a very simple tin candle holder.
 It was fun.
 And I can’t wait to learn more.
-I also visited the herb gardens at OSV and learned how they are categorized.
+I also visited their herb gardens and learned how they are categorized.
 I don’t know if interpreters are allowed to take home cuttings when they prune back in the spring but it would almost make up for the lack of pay!
 The herb beds are quite extensive and hold an impressive variety of herbs, heirloom roses and apple trees.
-As I progress, spinning, weaving, carding, knitting, quilting, pottery, shoemaking, broom making, blacksmithing, coopering, cooking on an open hearth (I already took a class at OSV on this but I am by no means proficient and can’t wait to learn more…), cheese and butter making, milking cows, antiquated ways of gardening, baking and food preservation, and more advanced tin smithing and candlemaking are part of the package.
+As I progress, spinning, weaving, carding, knitting, quilting, pottery, shoemaking, broom making, blacksmithing, coopering, cooking on an open hearth (I already took a class on this but I am by no means proficient and can’t wait to learn more…), cheese and butter making, milking cows, antiquated ways of gardening, baking and food preservation, and more advanced tin smithing and candlemaking may be part of the package.
 There are heirloom vegetables and heritage breeds of animals to become familiar with.
-Dancing, storytelling, music–this, too, is offered to OSV interpreters, whether paid or not.
+Dancing, storytelling, music–this, too, is offered interpreters, whether paid or not.
 These are skills that can benefit everyone, especially in these economic times and our current environment.

 I probably over-romanticize the time period.
 Women did die frequently in child-bearing.
 1 out of 6 babies never saw their first birthday.
 Childhood diseases took the lives of many other children before they reached the age of 5.
 Failed crops meant very lean winters and early springs–and sometimes even death by starvation.
-But the nostalgia I feel is that of an almost pristine landscape, a landscape devoid of the pollution created by automobiles, trains (though they were close on the horizon…), lawnmowers and other small engines.
-Homes were also devoid of pollution: no aerosol sprays, no chemical/synthetic fabric softeners or deodorizers, no harsh cleaning chemicals, no dryer sheets, no synthetic beauty products or fabrics, no GMO’s, no harmful pesticides or fungicides, no prescriptions with a list a mile long of harmful side effects that are somehow worse than the original malady.
+But the nostalgia I feel is that of an almost pristine landscape, a landscape devoid of the pollution created by automobiles, airplanes, lawnmowers and other small engines.
+Homes were also devoid of pollution: no aerosol sprays, no chemical/synthetic fabric softeners or deodorizers, no harsh cleaning chemicals, no dryer sheets, no synthetic beauty products or fabrics, no GMO’s, no harmful pesticides or fungicides.
 These are the things I long for.
 These, and quiet solitude.
 And the ability of each individual to make of themselves whatever they would regardless of their background and without the supposed necessity of a college education; I’m not dissing the education as I am always taking classes in something but, there were opportunities then to be a self-made man (seldom did women get to have careers then outside of “teacher” or “nurse”).
 Oftentimes, the farmers of old prospered without a “day” job or career other than “farmer” and, what little coin they possessed, was from the sale of excess produce or cheese, butter and eggs, or an extra piglet or two.
 Bartering was a respectable means of paying for what you needed and could not grow or produce yourself.

 People went to church in those days.
 God was a central part of both family and community life.
 He was part of everyone’s professional lives, too.
 “Spare” time was spent with family pursuing quiet pastimes like games, reading, singing or picnicking after church on Sunday.
 Nature was respected and enjoyed (though trees were wasted in abundance…).
 Today, it is also enjoyed but exploited and abused for our own selfish gains as well.